 You need two cushions for financial health: one for taxes and one other savings cushion.

 My income sharply decreased earlier this year when my primary source of funds stopped working with me.
 Every week, I used to take home a large paycheck, but now I only pay myself a few hundred dollars monthly.
 Since I have to use most of my writing income for business costs such as web hosting and taxes, it’s been quite a decrease in earnings.

 A couple of months after I lost my job were hard, but they would have been way harder if I didn’t have any savings.

 The income of self-employed individuals can be unstable, especially in the beginning.
 One month you could make a fortune while the next may not even cover your necessities.
-By saving regularly, you will have several months’ worth of expenses saved which can act as a buffer for your business during tough times.
+By practicing healthy spending habits and saving regularly, you will have several months’ worth of expenses saved, which can act as a buffer for your business during tough times.
 This way, no matter what happens, you will still be able to cover your required costs.